jsjung00/Deep-Exploration/data/authors/default.md

 **About Me**

-I graduated from the University of Chicago in 2023, where I studied Computational Applied Math (BS), Economics (BA), and Statistics (BS) with a specialization in Machine Learning and Data Science.
+I graduated from the University of Chicago in 2023, where I studied Computational Applied Math (BS), Economics (BA), and Statistics (BS) with specializations in Machine Learning and Data Science.

 Broadly I am interested in machine learning, both theoretical and applied, and reinforcement learning.